Sino-French War: Riots in Hong Kong

 The French attack at Fuzhou effectively ended diplomatic contacts between France and China.
 Although neither country declared war, the dispute would now be settled on the battlefield.
 The news of the destruction of the Fujian fleet was greeted by an outbreak of patriotic fervour in China, marred by attacks on foreigners and foreign property.
 There was considerable sympathy for China in Europe, and the Chinese were able to hire a number of British, German and American army and navy officers as advisers.

-Patriotic indignation spread to the British colony of Hong Kong.
+Patriotic indignation spread to British Hong Kong.
 In September 1884 dock workers in Hong Kong refused to repair the French ironclad La Galissonnière, which had suffered shell damage in the August naval engagements.
 The strike collapsed at the end of September, but the dock workers were prevented from resuming their business by other groups of Chinese workers, including longshoremen, sedan chair carriers and rickshawmen.
-An attempt by the British authorities to protect the dock workers against harassment resulted in serious rioting on 3 October, during which at least one rioter was shot dead and several Sikh constables were injured.
+An attempt by the colonial authorities to protect the dock workers against harassment resulted in serious rioting on 3 October, during which at least one rioter was shot dead and several Sikh constables were injured.
 The British suspected, with good reason, that the disturbances had been fomented by the Chinese authorities in Guangdong province.